What is a mouth ulcer?

 Mouth ulcers are small, painful, round, white lesions affecting the mouth including the lips, tongue, and gums.

-Calicivirus is a common viral infection in cats which causes cat flu, producing upper respiratory symptoms such as sneezing, nasal discharge, rhinitis and mouth ulcers.
+Calicivirus is a common viral infection in cats that causes cat flu, producing upper respiratory symptoms such as sneezing, nasal discharge, rhinitis and mouth ulcers.
 Cats become infected either directly, via direct contact with the secretions of an infected cat, or indirectly via fomites (inanimate objects such as food bowls and bedding).

 Supportive care while your cat mounts an immune response.
 This may include antibiotics treat secondary bacterial infection and fluids to prevent dehydration.
 Removal of nasal and eye discharge with a warm, damp cloth.

-Feline herpes is a common viral infection which causes upper respiratory symptoms and oral ulceration in affected cats.
+Feline herpes is a common viral infection that causes upper respiratory symptoms and oral ulceration in affected cats.
 Kittens and senior cats are at greater risk than healthy adults.

 Supportive care such as keeping the eyes and nose clear of discharge, fluids to treat dehydration, nutritional support, antiviral medications and in some cases, antibiotics to treat a secondary bacterial infection.